Soultimus/manga-library-bot/README.md

 # Manga Library Bot
 ## A Discord bot that can manage manga to read
+### Disclaimer
+**This project is built for personal use and demonstrates my understanding of API interactions.
+It is not intended for commercial use, and I do not claim ownership of the data used from the API.
+It does not involve any redistribution or modification of content.**

 ### Overview
 This Discord bot provides real-time notifications for manga series updates using the MangaDex API.
 Users can subscribe to their favorite manga series and receive alerts when new chapters are released.